-While lemon balm (Melissa officinalis) and lemon mint (Monarda citriodora) are both members of the extensive mint family (Lamiaceae), they aren't closely related.
+While lemon balm (Melissa officinalis) and lemon mint (Monarda citriodora) are both members of the extensive mint family (Lamiaceae), they have distinct differences.
 Lemon mint is one of the many species in the bee balm genus (Monarda spp.) and lemon balm and its cultivars form their own genus (Melissa spp.).
 Additionally, they grow in different areas of the country.
-In the United States, lemon balm, a perennial, is found in U.S. Department of Agriculture plant hardiness zones 3 through 7, while lemon mint, an annual or tender perennial, grows in zones 5 through 9.
+In the United States, lemon balm is a perennial (USDA plant hardiness zones 3 through 7), while lemon mint is an annual.

 Lemon balm is a lemon-scented, sprawling herb that forms a clump up to 2 feet high and 3 feet wide, although it's often clipped with a pruning tool to a more compact form.
 Beginning early in the summer, its crinkly, ovate foliage emerges first, followed by spiky, pale-yellow flowers that last late into the summer.
 Cultivars of common lemon balm include golden-leaved, variegated and lime-scented types.

 Gardeners often choose to plant this herb as it's well-known as a bee attractant and adds a pleasant fragrance to the garden.
 In the kitchen, home cooks use lemon balm in herbal teas, as a garnish for fruit salads or to add citrus flavor notes to seafood, poultry, cheesecake and other dishes that normally pair well with lemon.

-One of the more compact of the bee balm group, lemon mint seldom grows taller than 30 inches or broader than 24 inches.
+One of the more compact members of the bee balm group, lemon mint seldom grows taller than 30 inches or broader than 24 inches.
 Its shaggy-headed, pastel purple or pink flowers appear from early to late summer.

 Like lemon balm, lemon mint's narrow leaves produce the plant's distinctive citrus scent, which is most noticeable when you brush against the plant or crush its leaves.
 Gardeners often plant lemon mint in the sandier or rockier sections of a fragrance garden and in bee and butterfly gardens.
 Lemon mint is also ideal to use in herbal teas, salads and potpourri blends.